Home Compare PHM vs TOL

 PulteGroup vs Toll Brothers: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Toll Brothers carrying a narrow edge on growth.
-PulteGroup still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
+PulteGroup still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON